-Prerequisite or sequence recommendation: BNT 5573 Graduate Greek I, BNT 5583 Graduate Greek II, and BNT 6673 Intermediate Greek, or nine equivalent credits of graduate or undergraduate Greek language with a minimum grade average of 80% (or its equivalent); and BIB 5033 Bible as Literature, BIB 6293 Hermeneutics, or equivalent course required.
+BNT 5573 Graduate Greek I, BNT 5583 Graduate Greek II, and BNT 6673 Intermediate Greek, or nine equivalent credits of graduate or undergraduate Greek language with a minimum grade average of 80% (or its equivalent); and BIB 5033 Bible as Literature, BIB 6293 Hermeneutics, or equivalent courses required.

-Requirements this course will fulfill: Bible, Biblical Language, New Testament
+Bible, Biblical Language, New Testament Materials required:

-Greek Exegesis of the Letter to the Hebrews, Graduate Study Guide by Williams O. Mbamalu and James E. Richardson; Greek Exegesis of the Letter to the Hebrews Readings and Resource Materials; Requires the Exegetical Resource Material Set: The Greek New Testament with Dictionary (UBS4) by Barbara Aland and Kurt Aland, et al. (or Novum Testamentum Graece [NA27] by Barbara Aland, Kurt Aland, et al.); A Greek-English Lexicon of the New Testament and Other Early Christian Literature (BDAG [or BAGD]) by Walter Bauer, Frederick W. Danker, and F. W. Gingrich: Greek Grammar Beyond the Basics by Daniel B. Wallace, New Testament Exegesis by French Arrington.
-The Textbook: The Epistle to the Hebrews: A Commentary on the Greek Text by Paul Ellingworth: a New International Version of The Holy Bible; and two additional modern-language translations that include the book of Hebrews
+Greek Exegesis of the Letter to the Hebrews, Graduate Study Guide by Williams O. Mbamalu and James E. Richardson; Greek Exegesis of the Letter to the Hebrews Readings and Resource Materials; Requires the Exegetical Resource Material Set: The Greek New Testament with Dictionary (UBS4) by Barbara Aland and Kurt Aland, et al. (or Novum Testamentum Graece [NA27] by Barbara Aland, Kurt Aland, et al.); A Greek-English Lexicon of the New Testament and Other Early Christian Literature (BDAG [or BAGD]) by Walter Bauer, Frederick W. Danker, and F. W. Gingrich: Greek Grammar Bevond the Basics by Daniel B. Wallace, New Testament Exegesis by French Arrington.
+The Textbook: The Epistle to the Hebrews: A Commentary on the Greek Text by Paul Ellingworth; a New International Version of The Holy Bible; and two additional modern-language translations that include the book of Hebrews